-- A new exploration permit, Kamana, was applied for to replace the Djelimangara Permit. (i) - (ii) Renewals in progress as of the date of this report. - (iii) The Company has paid arette for the renewal and waiting final approval from the Mail government - Renewed in October 2022 (iv)
+- A new exploration permit, Kamana, was granted on October 21, 2022 as a replacement of the (i) Djelimangara Permit. - Renewals in progress as of the date of this report. (ii) - The Company has paid for the arette renewals and is waiting for final approval from the Mail (iii) government - Renewed in 2022 (iv)